Layr-Labs/eigenlayer-docs/docs/developers/quickstart.md

     console.log("Operator registered on AVS successfully");
 };

-const monitorNewTasks = async () => {
+// Listen for new task events on chain const monitorNewTasks = async () => {

     helloWorldServiceManager.on("NewTaskCreated", async (taskIndex: number, task: any) => {